troglobit/mdnsd/README.md

 operating systems have their own set of tools for mDNS-SD and mdnsd may not even have a place there.

-mdnsd uses the system routing table, specifically the default (unicast) route, to determine the default interface to use.
+mdnsd currently only runs on one system interface.
+To figure out which to use, the system routing table is queried, specifically the default route.
 To run on systems without a default route, e.g. a link-local only system, use `-i IFACE`.
 Starting mdnsd early in the boot process means the system may not yet have acquired an IP address, or the interface itself may not even exist yet, in which case `-p` may likely also help.

 See the file [API.md][] for pointers on how to use the mDNS library.